John Travolta’s colorful 20-bedroom mansion hits market for $5 million. Take a look

 - Oops!Something went wrong.Please try again later.

-While it may look like an English-country styled hotel near the cerulean blue of the Ryder Cove, this three-story home, complete with 20 bedrooms and seven-and-a-half baths, is actually a mansion.
+While it may look like an English-country styled hotel near the cerulean blue of the Ryder Cove, this three-story home, complete with 20 bedrooms and seven-and-a-half baths, is actually a mansion in Maine.
 The pristine 48-acre estate owned by actor John Travolta and his late wife Kelly Preston is now on the market for $5 million.

 The mansion was the subject of a 1999 Architectural Digest article that profiled the original style of the house, which was put together by designer Christopher B. Boshears, whose goal was “to bring to life the feeling of an English country house.”